0xmstore/AssertEQ/README.md

 ## Mitigation

 To mitigate this issue, it's recommended to remove this wallet from your list of proprietary operational wallets.
 Given that anyone with sufficient resources and expertise could potentially brute-force the private key, there's a risk of unauthorised access to the funds held in this wallet.

+Please let me know if any part needs further explanation or clarification.

+Sincerely,
+Nate